veit/jupyter-tutorial/docs/data/grpc/example.rst

 This generates two files:

 :download:`accounts_pb2.py`
-    which contains the generated request and response classes :download:`accounts_pb2_grpc.py`
+    which contains the generated request and response classes.
+:download:`accounts_pb2_grpc.py`
     which contains the generated client and server classes.